abdelaliichou/Docker-for-java-applications/README.md

   -XX:+ExitOnOutOfMemoryError"
 ```

-- `+UseContainerSupport` — reads cgroup memory/CPU limits (default ON in Java 11+, but explicit is clear)
+- `+UseContainerSupport` — reads cgroup memory/CPU limits (default ON in Java 11+, but being explicit is clearer)
 - `MaxRAMPercentage=75.0` — heap = 75% of container limit
-- `+UseG1GC` — better GC for most web app workloads (parallel GC is the default in OpenJDK images)
+- `+UseG1GC` — better GC for most web app workloads
 - `+ExitOnOutOfMemoryError` — crash immediately on OOM instead of thrashing (lets the orchestrator restart you cleanly)

 ---